hashgraph/hedera-mirror-node/docs/design/scheduled-transactions.md

 ### Transaction Handler

 - Add `ScheduleCreateTransactionHandler` that updates the entity to set the admin key.
+- Add `ScheduleDeleteTransactionHandler` that marks the entity as deleted and sets the modified timestamp.
 - Add `ScheduleSignTransactionHandler` that doesn't update the entity.

 ### Entity Record Item Listener